Sink or Swim?

 Is it possible that learning how to deal with these challenges comes down to making a decision?
-We can sink or swim, face it or flee, flounder or flourish?
+We can sink or swim, flee or face it, flounder or flourish?

 Do we teach this to our children?
 Do we allow them to experience the natural and logical consequences of their actions and then help them to process the situation and deal with it?
 Too often today, we try to protect our children from failure, pain and trouble.
 While it is our natural impulse to do this, it’s not helpful.
-If as children we don’t solve our own problems, how will we ever learn to swim?
-How will they learn to deal with life’s challenges gracefully?
+If, as children, we don’t solve our own problems, how will we ever learn to swim?
+How will we learn to deal with life’s challenges gracefully?

 Back then, I made a decision to first survive and then thrive.
 I am well on my way to thriving.

 I’m not there yet, but I will get there.
 I’ve learned how to swim.